uber/kraken/docs/lazy-pull-streaming-production-plan.md

 //   the fallback for pieces belonging to a torrent abandoned before
 //   completing — same pattern as today's memCache cleanup job, no new job.

+// CacheEnabled reports whether piece/blob memcache is configured at all.
+// Critical-review follow-up: fetchPiece (below) used to build its in-memory
+// verify buffer unconditionally, paying an allocation + copy per piece even
+// with memcache off entirely — this lets it skip that work outright rather
+// than build a buffer nothing will ever read. func (s *CAStore) CacheEnabled() bool
+// body: return s.memCache != nil.

 // originstorage/torrent.go
 func (t *Torrent) fetchPiece(pi int) error
-// body: unchanged network fetch + CRC verify, except the verify writer
+// body: unchanged network fetch + CRC verify, except: if t.cas.CacheEnabled(),
-//   becomes io.MultiWriter(f, h, &buf) instead of io.MultiWriter(f, h), so the
+//   the verify writer becomes io.MultiWriter(f, h, &buf) instead of
-//   verified bytes are already in memory; on success,
+//   io.MultiWriter(f, h) — the verified bytes are already in memory — and on
-//   t.cas.PutPieceInCache(t.metaInfo.Digest(), pi, buf.Bytes()) (best-effort,
+//   success t.cas.PutPieceInCache(t.metaInfo.Digest(), pi, buf.Bytes())
-//   return value ignored — a cache miss later just means one disk read).
+//   (best-effort, return value ignored — a cache miss later just means one
+//   disk read); when the cache is disabled, unchanged io.MultiWriter(f, h),
+//   no buffer allocated or copied into at all.

 func (t *Torrent) GetPieceReader(pi int) (storage.PieceReader, error)
 // body: partial ⇒ ensurePiece(pi); if b, ok := cas.GetPieceFromCache(digest, pi); ok